-The air permitting process can be complicated and perplexing.
 This document, Permitting of New and Existing Sources Guide; Permitting New and Existing Stationary Sources on Department of the Air Force Installations, is designed to provide the fundamentals of applying for an air quality permit and is intended to simplify the process.
 Practical explanations and examples are included for tailoring air permits to accommodate the complex, unique, and varied air emission sources located on United States Department of the Air Force (DAF) installations.
 The objective of this Guide is to assist DAF air quality personnel and support contractors with structuring an air permit that minimizes non-compliance and allows for operational flexibility.

 It is important to recognize that regulations governing air permitting have been adopted at both the Federal and State/local levels.
 Air quality agencies often have regulations and procedures that differ from one another to varying degrees.
 Some States, such as California, have regulations that are more stringent than the Federal requirements.
 For this reason, this guide will focus on the Federal air permitting requirements and will not attempt to address all potential permitting requirements or processes.
-Because this guide is unable to address the requirements and procedures of every regulatory agency or air permitting situation, it is highly recommended that installation environmental management flight personnel coordinate with their AFCEC Installation Support Section (ISS) counterpart or the AFCEC Air Quality Subject Matter Expert (SME) for assistance, if needed.
+Because this guide is unable to address the requirements and procedures of every regulatory agency or air permitting situation, it is highly recommended that installation environmental management flight personnel coordinate with the AFCEC Air Quality Subject Matter Expert (SME) for assistance, if needed.